higorlopees/instagram-clone/README.md

 # instagram-clone
-RESTful API and Instagram Clone WEB repository used in a NodeJS course
+Repository of RESTful API from an Instagram clone web application used in a NodeJS course

 ## Configuring the environment
 First instal [nodejs](https://nodejs.org/).
 Then install [MongoDB](https://www.mongodb.com/).